rento120162/ros2_workshop/README.md

+# ROS2 workshop
-This is a repository for tomato-harvesting-robot
+This is a repository for RSO2 workshop